Skip to main content

 Black bean burger

-Cooking a hamburger patty through takes some time but heating up a frozen veggie burger is much quicker.
+Cooking a hamburger patty takes some time but heating up a frozen veggie burger is much quicker.
 Black beans still pack a protein punch and the burger will also have vegetables in the mix.
-Black beans also help grow healthy bones and contain fiber good for digestion.
+Black beans also help grow healthy bones and contain fiber, which is good for digestion.
 Stick the burger on a bun with favorites like tomato, cheese, lettuce, and ketchup.

 Burrito bowl